secwexen/aapp-mart/docs/legal/privacy-policy.md

 ## 4. Data Security

 - Data collected for simulations is stored temporarily during runtime.
 - Users are responsible for protecting any sensitive test data in their own environment.

-## 5. Changes to This Privacy Policy

-We may update this Privacy Policy as the project evolves.
-All updates will be reflected on this page.

-For information about cookies used in AAPP-MART, see [Cookie Policy](docs/legal/cookie-policy.md).